oplik0/opliko-hashnode-backup/cl41wmead01b8pmnv6ul924ij.md

     }
 }
 ```
 Here, just calling `fullExploit` with our address (and 3 ether) will guess three flips correctly and withdraw everything using reentrance, then transfer that to us.
+All in a single contract :)